 With many features to help you stay warm, the Ice Maiden II is set up to keep your toes cozy.
 It sports 200-grams of insulation and has a waterproof suede and nylon upper.
 The interior is lined with microfleece and the cuff sports a faux-fur ruff, which does a great job of holding in heat.
 The boot also has a roomy fit, allowing warm air to get to the toes.
 The sole is plenty thick to insulate on moderately cold days.

 The Ice Maiden did not perform particularly well in our ice bucket tests.
 Its internal temperature dropped over 20 degrees over 20 minutes.
 (In contrast, the ice bucket challenge winning Oboz Bridger lost only 14.7 degrees.)
 We wouldn't choose the Ice Maiden if we were planning to stand around all day in frigid weather.
 However, it is perfect for walking the dog, going for a moderate hike, running errands, or just hanging out in moderately cold temperatures.
 It scored about average for warmth.

 If toasty feet are your main concern, there are warmer boots out there.
 You may want to look at a pair of Pac boots like the Sorel Joan of Arctic, our Top Pick for Severe Weather or the Sorel Caribou.
-The Editor's Choice winning Oboz Bridger and the Keen Durand Polar are both warmer.
+The Editor's Choice winning Oboz Bridger is warmer.
 All in all though, the Ice Maiden II performs well in moderately cold weather, especially if you are doing something active.